 The Leadership Development Curriculum is Designed to:

-- Be applicable to all focus areas.
 Leadership demands and practices vary across cultures, whether defined by national boundaries or by different industries.
-The highly customized nature of the Leadership Development Curriculum enables you to prepare yourself to lead in different types of situations and challenges.
+The highly customized nature of the leadership development curriculum enables you to prepare yourself to lead in different types of situations and challenges.

 The EMBA curriculum is subject to final faculty approval and may change from time to time.